pawelszymanski/actionable-gem/README.md

 To include gem file into your assets you need to edit

-- `app/assets/javascripts/application.js` and add this line
+1. app/assets/javascripts/application.js` and add this line

         //= require actionable

-- `app/assets/stylesheets/application.css` and add this line
+2.a. `app/assets/stylesheets/application.css` and add this line

         //= require actionable

+2.b. `app/assets/stylesheets/application.css.sass` and add this line

+        @import actionable